 Intercollegiate athletics began at Luther College in 1891 with a baseball game in Decorah between Luther and St. Olaf College.

 Luther competes in ten men's and nine women's intercollegiate athletic programs.
-The college is a member of the National Collegiate Athletic Association Division III (NCAA III) and the Iowa Intercollegiate Athletic Conference (IIAC or Iowa Conference).
-Members of the Iowa Conference include Buena Vista University, Central College, Coe College, University of Dubuque, Loras College, Nebraska Wesleyan University, Simpson College and Wartburg College.
+The college is a member of the National Collegiate Athletic Association Division III (NCAA III) and the American Rivers Conference.
+On August 9, 2018 the Iowa Conference was renamed the American Rivers Conference.
+Members of the American Rivers Conference include Buena Vista University, Central College, Coe College, University of Dubuque, Loras College, Nebraska Wesleyan University, Simpson College and Wartburg College.

-Since joining the Iowa Conference as a charter member in 1922, Luther has dominated the championship scene, winning an unmatched 239 IIAC titles.
-The men have won 164 team championships, while the women have won 75.
+As a charter member of Iowa Conference in 1922, Luther has won 246 conference titles.
+The men have won 166 team championships, while the women have won 80.

 The 2014-15 academic year marked 50 years of women's athletics at Luther College.
 Even though Luther became coeducational in 1936, intercollegiate athletics for women did not begin until 1964-65.
 The women's athletic program was a charter member of the Iowa Association of Intercollegiate Athletics for Women (IAIAW) and remained a member until joining the newly formed women's league of the Iowa Conference and the NCAA III in 1982.

-During the 55-year history of the Men's All Sports Championship (currently called the Elmer Hertel Men's Sports Championship), the Norse have won the award 30 times.
+During the 57-year history of the Men's All Sports Championship (currently called the Elmer Hertel Men's Sports Championship), the Norse have won the award 30 times.

-The Luther women have won the All Sports Championship (currently called the Majorie Giles Women's Sports Championship), nine times since the inception of this award in 1982-83.
+Following the 2016-17 campaign, Luther won the Women's All Sports Championship (currently called the Majorie Giles Women's Sports Championship) for the tenth time since the inception of this award in 1982-83.

-At the conclusion of the 2002-03 academic year, the Iowa Conference All-Sports Championship was established.
+At the conclusion of the 2002-03 academic year, the Conference All-Sports Championship was established.
 It is awarded to the school that demonstrates overall excellence in men's and women's sports for a given year.
-Since that first year, the Norse have finished third twice, second 10 times and won the All-Sports Championship in 2010-11 and 2011-12.
+Since that first year, the Norse have finished second 11 times, third three times, and won the All-Sports Championship in 2010-11 and 2011-12.

-Thirty-nine student-athletes have received the distinguished NCAA Postgraduate Scholarship and 63 student-athletes have been awarded a CoSIDA Academic All-America honor.
+Forty-two student-athletes have received the distinguished NCAA Postgraduate Scholarship and 69 student-athletes have been awarded a CoSIDA Academic All-America honor.

-Since 1993-94, the Iowa Conference sports information directors have sponsored all-academic teams for the fall, winter and spring sports.
+Since 1993-94, the conference sports information directors have sponsored all-academic teams for the fall, winter and spring sports.
 To be a member of the all-academic team, a student-athlete must have a grade point average of 3.50 or greater on a 4.0 scale; have attended the school for a full year; and competed on a varsity sport.
-Since the first year of this award, 1,929 academic all-academic team honors have been earned by Luther student-athletes.
+Since the first year of this award, 2,155 academic all-academic team honors have been earned by Luther student-athletes.

 If you are looking for a school that will provide a great education while participating for one of the finest athletic programs in the Iowa Conference, be sure to contact one of our coaches.